newbie10003-code/SentimentAnalysis/README.md

 ## Sentiment Analysis Project in Python using NLP

 This project aims to build a sentiment analysis system using Python's Natural Language Processing (NLP) libraries.
-The system will analyze textual data (e.g., reviews, social media posts) and classify the sentiment as positive, negative, or neutral.
+The system will analyze textual data (twitter data) and classify the sentiment as positive or negative.

 **Key Technologies:**